Tight Probability Bounds with Pairwise Independence: Improved bounds with non-identical marginals for

 \subsection{Connection to existing results}

-Prior work in \cite{ruger1978} shows that ordering of probabilities provides the tightest upper bound on the probability of $n$ Bernoulli random variables adding up to at least $k$, when allowing for arbitrary dependence.
+Prior work in R\"{u}ger \cite{ruger1978} shows that ordering of probabilities provides the tightest upper bound on the probability of $n$ Bernoulli random variables adding up to at least $k$, when allowing for arbitrary dependence.
 Specifically, the bound derived there is:

 However, this bound does not use pairwise independence information.
-Part (a) of Theorem \ref{thm:nonidentical} tightens the analysis in \cite{ruger1978} for pairwise independent random variables.
+Part (a) of Theorem \ref{thm:nonidentical} tightens the analysis in R\"{u}ger \cite{ruger1978} for pairwise independent random variables.
 It is also straightforward to see that the ordered Schmidt, Siegel and Srinivasan bound in \eqref{POSB1} is at least as good as the bound in \eqref{SSS} (simply plug in $r = 0$).
 Building on the ordering of probabilities, the bound in \eqref{Prekopa3} uses aggregated binomial moments for $k$ ordered sets of random variables of size $n-r$ where $r \in [0,k-1]$.
 When $r = 0$, the bound in \eqref{Prekopa3} reduces to the original aggregated moment bound of Boros and Pr\'{e}kopa in \eqref{BorosPrekopa} and hence this bound is at least as tight.
 All the bounds in Theorem \ref{thm:nonidentical} are clearly efficiently computable.

 It is easy to verify that the ordered Boros and Pr\'{e}kopa bound is at least as good as the other two ordered bounds, \emph{i.e.},

 This is true since, each term of the ordered bounds are derived by finding upper bounds on the probability that the sum of the first $n-r$ random variables takes a value of at least $k-r$ using only the first two moments of the sum of these random variables.
 Since the Boros and Pr\'{e}kopa bound is the tightest upper bound possible when using only the first two moments of the sum, each term in the ordered Boros and Pr\'{e}kopa bound is at least as good as the corresponding term in the other two ordered bounds.
 Taking the minimum over all these terms implies that the ordered Boros and Pr\'{e}kopa bound must be at least as good as the other two bounds.